Ollie Devoto

-Oliver Jonathan Devoto (born 22 September 1993) is an English rugby union player who plays for Chicago Hounds in Major League Rugby.
-His position is as a utility back primarily at centre.
+Oliver Jonathan Devoto (born 22 September 1993) is an English former rugby union player.
+His position was as a utility back primarily at centre.
+He made two appearances at international level for England.

 Early life

 Devoto was born in Yeovil, Somerset and grew up in Sherborne in Dorset.
 The Devoto surname is of Ligurian origin.
 He was educated at The Gryphon School in Sherborne.
 Devoto started playing for his local club Sherborne RFC from when he was seven years old and stayed there through all of their age groups.
 While with Sherborne, Devoto represented Dorset & Wiltshire at under-16 and under-18 levels and played for the South West under-16 side.
 He was picked up by the Bath Rugby academy at the age of sixteen, and was granted a sixth form scholarship at Bryanston School.

 Club career

 Bath Rugby: 2012–2016

 An injury crisis during the 2012–13 season amongst Bath's backs saw Devoto promoted to the 1st XV squad, and he made his first team debut as a substitute in Bath's Premiership match against London Wasps on 8 September 2012.

 On 1 March 2013, Devoto joined RFU Championship side Cornish Pirates on a dual-registration deal but didn't make an appearance for the Penzance-based club.

 In March 2014, Devoto was named 2014 LV= breakthrough player for his performances in the 2014–15 LV Cup, as part of the award his former club Sherborne RFC received a £1,000 donation.

 Devoto played for the vast majority of Bath's 2015 Premiership final loss to Saracens, replacing the injured Anthony Watson after seven minutes.